Healthy Homes Assessment Bluff Hill

 Home Assessments Bluff Hill for Rental Properties

-There are numerous concerns to look over when conducting the home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
+There are a myriad of things to check during an house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 A few examples are:

 • Do you think the heating system has enough capacity?